11 12 Season

 For Studio 180: debut.
 Theatre credits include Michael Healey’s Proud (Proud Productions/Berkeley St. Theatre); Cruel & Tender (Canadian Stage); Romeo & Juliet (Chicago Shakespeare Theater); The Glass Menagerie (Dora Nomination), Our Town (Dora Nomination), The Time of Your Life, The Fantasticks, Parfumerie, Of the Fields Lately, Salt-Water Moon, Leaving Home, Antigone, A Month in the Country, American Buffalo, The Real Thing, King Lear and others (Soulpepper); The Light in the Piazza (Dora Award, Acting Up Stage); Journey’s End, Gypsy, Floyd Collins, Three Men on a Horse, The Coronation Voyage, Happy End and others (Shaw Festival); All’s Well That Ends Well, The Taming of the Shrew, Hamlet (Stratford Festival); All Clear, Down the Main Drag (Alberta Theatre Projects); Little Mercy’s First Murder (Tarragon Theatre); A Christmas Carol (Geva Theatre); and Somewhere in the World (Charlottetown Festival Young Company).
 TV: Flashpoint and Murdoch Mysteries.

 For Studio 180: The Normal Heart, Our Class, Parade, Stuff Happens., Offensive Shadows, The Arab-Israeli Cookbook, The Passion of the Chris & The Laramie Project.
-For Studio 180: The Laramie Project, Stuff Happens, Our Class, Parade, Clybourne Park, You Will Remember Me and, most recently, The Nether.
-Mark is a member of Studio 180’s Core Artistic Team and co-ordinates the Studio 180 IN DEVELOPMENT program.
+Mark is a Co-Founder of Studio 180 and co-ordinates the Studio 180 IN DEVELOPMENT program.
 He also adapted and directed Love, Dishonor, Marry, Die, Cherish, Perish for the company and has assistant directed productions of Blackbird, God of Carnage and The Laramie Project 10th Anniversary reading.
 Mark was a member of the Shaw Festival’s acting ensemble for 5 seasons and performed in several reviews with The Second City’s National Touring Company.
 Film and television credits include; Spotlight, Remedy, Murdoch Mysteries and Mayday.